pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-aws-credentials-on-cicd-part-3/index.md

 export AWS_SESSION_TOKEN=$(echo "${CREDS_JSON}"     | jq ".Credentials.SessionToken" --raw-output)

 # If everything worked correctly, then running the get-caller-identity command will refer to
-# the IAM Role and not the IAM User we started as.
+# the IAM Role and not our IAM User.
 echo "Assumed AWS identity:"
 aws sts get-caller-identity
 ```

 ## Storing Sensitive Data using Pulumi {#secrets-in-pulumi}

-As a developer, the most critical security threat is access to your cloud account.
-Since that's
-ultimately where your or your customer's data is stored.
-But beyond that, there are places where
+As a developer, the most critical security threat is access to your cloud account since that’s ultimately where your or your customer’s data is stored.
+But beyond that, there are places where  Pulumi stores sensitive data.
-sensitive data gets stored by Pulumi too.

 Pulumi goes to great lengths to safeguard your data.
-Here we review where Pulumi interacts
-with your sensitive data, and what you can do to safeguard it better.
+Here we review where Pulumi interacts with your sensitive data and what you can do to safeguard it better.

 ### Secrets in Configuration